yingweiwo

 Drug Warnings

-Biotin is a water-soluble B-complex vitamin which is composed of an ureido ring fused with a tetrahydrothiophene ring, which attaches a valeric acid substituent at one of its carbon atoms.
-Biotin is used in cell growth, the production of fatty acids, metabolism of fats, and amino acids.
-It plays a role in the Kreb cycle, which is the process in which energy is released from food.
-Biotin not only assists in various metabolic chemical conversions, but also helps with the transfer of carbon dioxide.
-Biotin is also helpful in maintaining a steady blood sugar level.
-Biotin is often recommended for strengthening hair and nails.
-Consequenty, it is found in many cosmetic and health products for the hair and skin.
-Biotin deficiency is a rare nutritional disorder caused by a deficiency of biotin.
-Initial symptoms of biotin deficiency include: Dry skin, Seborrheic dermatitis, Fungal infections, rashes including erythematous periorofacial macular rash, fine and brittle hair, and hair loss or total alopecia.
-If left untreated, neurological symptoms can develop, including mild depression, which may progress to profound lassitude and, eventually, to somnolence; changes in mental status, generalized muscular pains (myalgias), hyperesthesias and paresthesias.
-The treatment for biotin deficiency is to simply start taking some biotin supplements.
-A lack of biotin in infants will lead to a condition called seborrheic dermatitis or "cradle cap".
-Biotin deficiencies are extremely rare in adults but if it does occur, it will lead to anemia, depression, hair loss, high blood sugar levels, muscle pain, nausea, loss of appetite and inflamed mucous membranes.
+Biotin deficiency (which may be caused by feeding uncooked egg whites or a lack of biotin in the diet) can cause hair loss and characteristic scaly erythematous dermatitis around the body cavity in infants, children, and adults.
+In adults, long-term biotin deficiency can lead to depression, lethargy, hallucinations, and paresthesia in the extremities.
+Biotin has not been shown to be effective in treating acne, seborrheic dermatitis, or hair loss.
+Biotin is a water-soluble B vitamin composed of a urea ring and a tetrahydrothiophene ring fused together, with a valeric acid substituent attached to one carbon atom.
+Biotin is involved in cell growth, fatty acid synthesis, and the metabolism of fats and amino acids.
+It plays a role in the tricarboxylic acid cycle (the process of releasing energy from food).
+Biotin not only helps with various metabolic chemical transformations but also with the transfer of carbon dioxide.
+Biotin also helps maintain stable blood sugar levels.
+Biotin is often recommended for strong hair and nails.
+Therefore, biotin is widely used in many hair and skin care cosmetics and health products.
+Biotin deficiency is a rare nutritional disorder caused by insufficient biotin in the body.
+Early symptoms of biotin deficiency include: dry skin, seborrheic dermatitis, fungal infections, rashes (including erythematous macules around the face), fine and brittle hair, and hair loss or complete alopecia.
+If left untreated, neurological symptoms may occur, including mild depression (which may develop into extreme fatigue, eventually leading to drowsiness), altered mental status, generalized muscle pain (myalgia), hyperesthesia, and paresthesia.
+Treatment for biotin deficiency is simple: just take biotin supplements.
+In infants, biotin deficiency can cause a condition called seborrheic dermatitis or "cradle cap."
+Biotin deficiency is extremely rare in adults, but if it occurs, it can cause anemia, depression, hair loss, high blood sugar, muscle pain, nausea, loss of appetite, and inflammation of the mucous membranes.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.